Frontline street

 This post is a mediation on the street as a revolutionary front line.
 The capacity of taking to the street to confront the State directly.
 The horizon of the political possibilities available to us has certainly changed with the Arab spring and the realisation that austerity Europe can not carry on as it is.
 Something has to give.
 The street beckons.
 However when it comes to the street as a 'revolutionary front line’, our imagination wanders back to May 68 as a sort of auto political default.
 A critical question thus would be to ask how relevant is 68 to our current day struggles?

 What would be the outcomes if we took 68 as a cue.
 What were the conditions that produced 68 and what came out of it?
 Certainly not exactly what the protests in the street had aspired to.
-Rather than a political revolution, what 68 brought about was a cultural revolution, a cultural revolution that broke down the traditional plinths of bourgeois culture, the nuclear family and Church, and with it all barriers to modernisation.
+Rather than a political revolution, what 68 brought about was a cultural revolution, a cultural revolution that broke down the traditional plinths of bourgeois culture, the nuclear family and Church, and with it all barriers to social modernisation.
 Giving us the liberal society and the golden age of individual consumerism.

 We can say that in the past decade with neoliberalism, we have had a counterwave of change, dismantling the stable ensemble of the modern welfare state that blossomed after the 68 struggles.
 The very faultlines of our understanding of society now move in unforeseen directions.
 This makes commentators and activists question the use of existing strategies of protest that continue almost unchanged from the 68 era.
 The French group Tiqqun in Occupied London#4 would go so far as to declare “existing forms of activism as not only irrelevant, but reactionary as well”.
-The significance of 68 now lies in the spirit of 68, in its symbol as an unified call to revolution by a coalition of workers and students.
+The significance of 68 now lies in a spirit of 68, in its symbol as an unified call to revolution by a coalition of workers and students.
 Frederic Jameson in The Political Unconscious also questioned its value in relation to contemporary social formations given the ‘totalisation’ that made possible the strategies used in May 68 – totalisation referring to the centralism of the French State along with the coming together of often divided spheres of resistance.
 In comparison today though we may be living under neoliberal totalisation, we can articulate resistance only in fragmented ways through forms of counterculture.

 The state of contemporary counterculture is now absorbed into multiple disconnected lifestyles or subcultures as a way of political expression each with its particular mode of practice and of resistance.
 The consequence is the problem of cultural connectivity between them.
 Thus, for instance, it is difficult to connect contemporary socialist movements like the Socialist Workers Party with sustainable farming campaigns or the latter with rights for undocumented migrants and so forth.
 Potential alliances are weak in practice because they are weak culturally so any dialogue or alliance is based on tactical chains – like the ‘my enemy’s enemy is my friend’ paradigm.
 What remains as default is the defacto uncontested neoliberal playing field as it's hard to link the oppositional practices to unified ends, and so convert tactics to strategy and vice versa.
 Thus it is conceptually difficult to declare a revolutionary counterculture and remain ideologically consistent as that would privilege the avant-garde of any one particular movement.